ryancheley/djangocon-us-2025/presentation/slides/04-real-cost.md

 # The Real Cost

+- ETL pipeline delays

+???

-- ETL pipeline delays waiting for field clarification
+waiting for field clarification

 --

-- Report development blocked on dimension requirements
+- Report development blocked

+???

+on dimension requirements

 --

-- Developer productivity loss across teams
+- Developer productivity loss

---

-- Regulatory compliance challenges
+???

+Not just for the ETL Developers, or the Report Developers, but also for the Web Developers

 ???